 Mobile devices impose a security risk for sensitive data as they are easily lost or stolen.
 Storing data physically on the device is a risk.
 With Tabris there is no data stored on the device and the data sent to the client is encrypted using approved technologies like HTTPS.
 Your data remains safe on your servers.

 Tabris's Open Source Server Parts use standard servlet technology and runs on any JEE servlet container.
 It integrates well with OSGi and other Eclipse technologies like Equinox, EMF, Birt, CDO, EclipseLink, Virgo and others.
 If you have any business logic written in Java it is easy to integrate it into your mobile applications.

 Tabris provides a powerful widget toolkit that renders native iOS and Android widgets.
 It is based on a proven technology stack using SWT, JFace and OSGi.
 You can write your application entirely in Java, re-use existing code and benefit from first-class IDE tools without the need for cross-compiling.

 Using the JFace APIs makes accessing complex data models incredibly simple.
 JFace Data Binding allows you to attach data to your widgets without tight coupling.
 Virtual Trees and Tables provide you with full control to push only the data that is needed to the client - just in time.

 Tabris has helped many to overcome the challenge of getting their software ready for the mobile world, without the pain of manual coding across platforms.

 See what our customers say about Tabris.
 Read some of their Success Stories below.

-Want to find out how Tabris fits your mobile solutions?
+Find out how Tabris fits your mobile solutions.
 Try it free for 30 days.